Welcome to 2018!

 Preparation and Planning

-- Make a List of Short, Medium, and Long Term Goals - Each night before I go to sleep, I try to write down 5-10 things that I want to accomplish the next day.
-I make sure that at least 3-4 are things that I can complete that day and purge from my to-do list.
+- Make a List of Short, Medium, and Long Term Goals – Each night before I go to sleep, I try to write down 3-5 things that I want to accomplish the next day.
+I make sure that at least a couple are things that I can complete that day and purge from my to-do list.
 I also make sure to add a couple of small parts of medium or long-term projects.
-Here's an example.
-I'm looking to write an eBook.
-One day my goal was to create an outline of the book - 9-12 chapters and 3-5 things that I wanted to cover in each chapter.
-The next day one of my goals was to write at least one of those 3-5 things in one chapter.
-In 1-2 months, I'll have my eBook written.

-- Catalog Your Progress - I started this blog to keep me accountable.
-I can't go out and buy a Ferrari on credit and then write about it here.
-I guess I won't go out and buy a Ferrari on credit then.
+- Catalog Your Progress – I started this blog to keep me accountable.
+I can’t go out and buy a Ferrari on credit.
+If I did, I’d have to write about it here.
+I have a strong streak of not buying a Ferrari on credit.
 See?
-Simple.
+Simple, right?

-This is important enough that I created a whole blog focusing on it.
-Use the link above for a half dozen easy ways to save thousands.
+This is important enough that I created a whole article focusing on it.
+Unfortunately, the article is quite out of date.
+Still the ideas are sound.
+Still there should be a half dozen easy ways for many people to save thousands of dollars.